Eigenbaukombinat/plotterflut/README.md

 ## Webinterface

 Expose the web-Directory and access via a browser.
 Maybe you have to change URLs to your API in some of the files.

+## Examples

+See the provided draw_it.py or check out https://github.com/n-st/plotterflut-client for a simple shell script.